Mandirbazar (community development block): Geography

 Mandirbazar CD block is bounded by Magrahat I and Magrahat II CD blocks in the north, Jaynagar I and Jaynagar II CD blocks in the east, Mathurapur I CD block in the east and south, Kulpi CD block in the west.

 South 24 Parganas district is divided into two distinct physiographic zones: the marine-riverine delta in the north and the marine delta zone in the south.
 As the sea receded southwards, in the sub-recent geological period, a large low-lying plain got exposed.
-Both idal inflows and the rivers have been depositing sediments in this plain.
+Both tidal inflows and the rivers have been depositing sediments in this plain.
 The periodical collapse of both the natural levees and man-made embankments speed up the process of filling up of the depressions containing brackish water wetlands.
 The marine delta in the south is formed of interlacing tidal channels.
 As non-saline water for irrigation is scarce, agriculture is monsoon dominated.
 Some parts of the wetlands are still preserved for raising fish.

 Mandirbazar CD block has an area of 118.07 km^{2}.
 It has 1 panchayat samity, 10 gram panchayats, 159 gram sansads (village councils), 112 mouzas and 110 inhabited villages, as per the District Statistical Handbook, South Twenty-four Parganas.
 Sadasibpur village is located partly in Magrahat I and partly in Mandirbazar CD block.
 Mandirbazar police station serves this CD Block.
 Headquarters of this CD block is at Mandirbazar.

 Gram Panchayats of Mandirbazar CD block/Panchayat Samiti are: Anchana, Chandpur, Dakshin Bishnupur, Dhanurhat, Gabberia, Ghateswar, Jagadishpur, Kecharkur, Krishnapur and Nisapur.